top of page

 How does a pre-apprenticeship help?

 The Association House Behavioral Health Pre-Apprenticeship program is your first step toward a career in compassion.
-With this 6-week course, you'll prepare for some of the most in-demand jobs in the field: Mobile Crisis Response, Addiction & Recovery Counseling, and Case Management.
+With this free 5-week course, you'll open pathways toward Certified Recovery Support Specialist (CRSS), Certified Alcohol & Drug Counselor (CRSS), Mobile Crisis Response, or Behavioral Health Case Management careers.
 Whether you're looking for immediate employment, or want to expand your knowledge with a formal apprenticeship, we will help you make the connection.

 Students will complete the course with a Mental Health First Aid certification to safely intervene in a mental health crisis.
-Plus, you'll receive a crash course in the many behavioral health career paths available to you, enabling you to speak the language of the industry, and nail your interviews.
+Plus, you'll receive courses & workshops in the many behavioral health career paths available to you, enabling you to speak the language of the industry, and nail your interviews.

 A Compassionate Career is Within Reach!